kusdhruvUpennGit/NSYNC-Project-Website/README.md

 The Pololu 3pi robot uses brushed DC motors with a gear ratio of 30:1, which are ideal for the lightweight and agile design of the 3pi robot.
 The details are as follows:<br>

-Motor Design and Characteristics:<br>
+### Motor Design and Characteristics:<br>
 •Brushed DC Motor: The motors operate with permanent magnets and electromagnetic coils, offering a reliable mechanism for the small and efficient Pololu 3pi.<br>
-•Key Specifications:<br>
+#### Key Specifications:<br>
-    Free-Running Speed: 700 rpm (rotations per minute) without any load.<br>
+• Free-Running Speed: 700 rpm (rotations per minute) without any load.<br>
-    Free-Running Current: 60 mA, ensuring low power consumption during operation.<br>
+• Free-Running Current: 60 mA, ensuring low power consumption during operation.<br>
-    Stall Torque: 6 oz-in (ounce-inches), providing sufficient force for the robot to overcome minor obstacles.<br>
+• Stall Torque: 6 oz-in (ounce-inches), providing sufficient force for the robot to overcome minor obstacles.<br>
-    Stall Current: 540 mA, which the motor draws under maximum load conditions.<br>
+• Stall Current: 540 mA, which the motor draws under maximum load conditions.<br>

-Gear Ratio and Torque:<br>
+#### Gear Ratio and Torque:<br>
-•A 30:1 gear ratio is employed, which reduces the speed and increases the torque by a factor of 30.
+• A 30:1 gear ratio is employed, which reduces the speed and increases the torque by a factor of 30.
 This is crucial for tasks like:<br>
     Precise movement during line-following.<br>
     Overcoming resistance from friction or uneven surfaces.<br>
 •The gear ratio ensures that even though the motor spins rapidly, the robot achieves smooth and controlled movements.